zhanc2/shadowsend/BEST_PRACTICES.md

 - If you are writing a comment for a member variable or a function, you can start your comment with a double hashtag `##` to indicate that it is a [documentation comment](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_documentation_comments.html)
 - You can press F1 on your keyboard to access documentation on any class, function, or variable in Godot, including ones you made in the project!
 - Feel free to add things to this file
+- Thank you to Jay Ren for the coding practices lol